-Inherited MND affects up to 1 in 10 people with MND and means they probably have a family history of the disease.
-Where this is the case, it is impossible to predict when or if a family history means MND will happen.
-Other triggers may still be needed for the disease to begin.
+Inherited MND affects up to 1 in 10 people with MND, where there is a family history of the disease.
+If you have a family history of MND, it does not mean you will definitely get the condition, as other risk factors are usually needed for MND to begin.
 You may also hear inherited MND being called familial or hereditary MND.

 Select from the following options or search for content by need with our: